dedis/cothority/conode/Docker.md

 setup conode in your `~/conode_data`-directory:

 ```
-docker run -it --rm -P --name conode -v ~/conode_data:/conode_data dedis/conode:latest ./conode setup
+docker run -it --rm -p 6879-6880:6879-6880 --name conode -v ~/conode_data:/conode_data dedis/conode:latest ./conode setup
 ```

 This will create a `conode_data`-directory and ask you for the configuration details:
-- PORT: the indicated port and port+1 will be used for communication
+- PORT: the indicated port and port+1 will be used for communication.
+If you change this port, also update the ports in the docker-command.
 - IP-address: if it cannot detect your IP-address, it will ask for it.
 This usually means that something is wrong.
 Perhaps you didn't allow your firewall to accept incoming connections